movabletype/mt-plugin-PerformanceProfiler/README.md

 ## Installation

 1. Download an archive file from [releases](https://github.com/movabletype/mt-plugin-PerformanceProfiler/releases).
-1. Unpack an archive file.
+1. Unpack the archive file.
-1. Upload unpacked files to your MT directory.
+1. Upload the unpacked files to your MT directory.

 Should look like this when installed: